A Flowering Tree: A Woman's Tale: Woman's place in society

-In women's tales like this one, the true antagonist as well as the helper for a woman is another woman, just as in the men's tales the hero battles always with an older male, a father-figure, often with brothers.
-In this folk tale, she is helped by her mother (perhaps), sister, elder sister-in-law but ravaged by her younger sister-in-law.
+In women's tales like this one, the true antagonist as well as the helper for a woman is another woman, just as in the men's tales the hero battles always with an older male, a father figure, often with brothers.
+In this folk tale, she is helped by her mother (perhaps), sister, and elder sister-in-law but ravaged by her younger sister-in-law.
 This folk tale questions a basic need of any woman (or man) – security.
 She is safe with her own sister, maybe with her mother, but not quite with a newly wedded husband who cares more for a display of her talent than for her safety, and most certainly not with her teenage sister-in-law or her mother-in-law.
 She is safe only with a married sister-in-law (who is probably not threatened or envious) and, lastly, with a husband who, through an experience of loss, has matured enough to care for her as a person.

-The story clearly points out the tortures faced by women in the society because of her gender.
+The story clearly points out the tortures faced by women in society because of their gender.
 She is supposed to be obedient to her husband and in-laws.
-It is pointed out that a woman is always under control of someone in every phase of her life.
-During her childhood by her parents (here her mother) and by her husband and in-laws after her marriage.
+It is pointed out that a woman is always under the control of someone in every phase of her life.
+During her childhood by her parents (here her mother) and her husband and in-laws after her marriage.
 She is made to do things without her approval.
-In this story, she transformed herself into a tree five times out of which only two times by her free-will – the first and the last time.
+In this story, she transformed herself into a tree five times out of which only two times by her free will – the first and the last time.

 The objectification of women is another strong issue hidden in this tale.
-After the younger daughter was ravaged by her sister in law she is reduced to a thing.
-Even before that, she is continuously demanded to transform into tree just for pleasure – her emotions and wishes were of no regards whatsoever.
+After the younger daughter was ravaged by her sister-in-law she is reduced to a thing.
+Even before that, she is continuously demanded to transform into a tree just for pleasure – her emotions and wishes were of no regard whatsoever.